 Make it easy for people to see your name easily when they look at your artwork.

 That brings me to my second point.
 You don’t have to have font-like handwriting to sign your painting, but you really should try to make it legible.
 Once again, if the viewer can’t read the name on a painting they may not come back to look for the artist’s other work.

 Make your signature consistent.
 Try to keep it the same on each of your artworks as this will, once again, help people to recognize who the painting is by.

 Your signature should be visible and clear, but not so much so that it detracts from the painting.
 A good idea is to sign in the same medium as your artwork.
 So, if you have painted in acrylic paint, sign in acrylic.
 By signing in the same medium, people won’t question whether the artwork is yours or not.

-Artists often will scratch their names into the wet paint if they have painted thickly onto the canvas.
+Artists often scratch their names into the wet acrylic painting (or oil painting) if they have painted thickly onto the canvas.
 In this way, their names become part of the artwork and cannot easily be removed or altered.

 When I sign my paintings, I often use a slightly darker or lighter tone of the main color in my artwork.
 By doing this my signature fits in with the aesthetic of my piece and doesn’t stand out like a sore thumb.

 When signing a watercolor painting, you can sign in lead pencil or in watercolor paint.
 Some watercolorists I know, write their signatures in a fine liner of a similar color to their subject matter.